isRodgef/django_reservation_system/Questions.md

 This allows allow my db to do all the filtering operations as well as lowering the amount of data I read from the db.

 I also cleaned up the if statement and put it in the return statement

+Addional options to improving the function is somehow caching the answers but for simplicity I focused on fixing the sql query being used.